Zukaritasu/gd-venezuela-bot/README.md

 | /records ayuda| Displays a help message specifying the functions of each command related to sending a completion |
 | /records perfil crear | Create a new profile for GD Venezuela List
 | /records perfil info | The bot displays your GD Venezuela List profile information.
 Normally, it only shows your user ID, username, and state of country |
+| /responder | Send a reply to the GD Venezuela moderation channel

 ## Secret commands (Authorised personnel only)